mastoj/LibAAS/ex1/README.md

     | _ -> raise (exn "Implement me")
 ```

 Now we have our first function working and that finishes of exercise 1.
+And you can go on to [Exercise 2](../ex2/README.md).